 This site was initially going to be a Laravel spin up, but then I decided that there wouldn't be enough challenge in that, since I've used Laravel before.
 So instead, it became a custom MVC build, and I'm in the process right now of converting it into a minimalist CMS for redistribution as a an official framework package as well (look for it!
 It will likely have my name in the code credits somewhere).
 Right now its running on HTML, CSS, Flexbox for responsiveness, Font Awesome, and jQuery with PHP behind it, but it also has an SQL database layer behind the content itself.
 I've never built a design like this (full width with mixed color pallette without standard bootstrap styling) but I like how it turned out.

 Programming is both an occupation and a passion for me, but I do not follow the mentality of coding til dawn and then crawling in to work running on nothing but caffiene.
 I believe a healthy lifestyle and programming can coexist.
 But putting in the time and effort to make a project amazing before its final deadline is something I've never been bothered by, in fact I enjoy rising to the challenge.

 I'm also very interested in anything relating to science and education, and I have a long background in both.
 In particular, I love neuroscience, genetic inheriance, and edutainment games.

-In my spare time, I love to attend hackathons and programming events like GoCode and Global Game Jam, and I also run a small Etsy Store selling origami jewelry and kanzashi hair pieces.
-I've got a diverse group of pet projects I am working on, including a self-made game/app I am hoping to launch in the next 2 years, a task-management system, and a CMS for google analytics API data paired with a chart.js display for easier to understand and manage data.
+In my spare time, I love to attend hackathons and programming events like GoCode and Global Game Jam, and I also write and sell software packages from the blgo on this site.
+I've got a diverse group of pet projects I am working on, including a self-made game/app I am hoping to launch in the next 2 years, a raspberry pi magic mirror, and a CMS for google analytics API data paired with a chart.js display for easier to understand and manage data.
 I'm also a participant in sites like codefights.com, codecademy and lynda.com.